-Once the link-local restrictions are configured, backing down to an earlier release of Vantage will not remove the restrictions.
+After the link-local restrictions are configured, reverting to an earlier release of Vantage does not remove the restrictions.
 If Link-local IP addresses are needed, they must be manually allowed.

-If the upgrade or installation detects the customer is currently using ipfilters, the link-local restriction will not be imposed and a warning message will advise the customer to add the link-local restrictions manually.
+If the upgrade or installation detects the customer is currently using ipfilters, the link-local restriction is not imposed and a warning message advises the customer to add the link-local restrictions manually.